makerdao/community/governance/polls/Add LINK-A to Liquidations 2.0 Framework - April 5, 2021.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding $ilk to the Liquidations 2.0 Framework in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding LINK-A to the Liquidations 2.0 Framework in the Maker Protocol with the parameters below:

 **Price Function**
 * [Price Change Multiplier](https://community-development.makerdao.com/en/learn/governance/param-auction-price-function): 0.99